-In the academic year 1927/1928 Jarník paid his second long-term visit to Göttingen and continued his collaboration with Landau.12 He also regularly visited the lectures of K. Grandjot,13 P. S. Aleksandrov,14 B. L. van der Waerden15 and E. Landau.16 It should be noted that Landau deeply influenced Jarník's professional career and without any doubt he was Jarník's second important "mentor".
-Throughout Landau's life, they were in the close touch and often collaborated together.17
+In the academic year 1927/1928, Jarník paid his second long-term visit to Göttingen and continued his collaboration with Landau.13 He also regularly visited the lectures of K. Grandjot,14 P.S.
+Aleksandrov,15 B.L. van der Waer-